flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-28-qq/index.md

-      > “Deciding to proceed without conducting additional investigation would not only have a lasting impact on the Senate’s reputation, but it will also negatively affect the great trust necessary for the American people to have in the Supreme Court.’
+      > “Deciding to proceed without conducting additional investigation would not only have a lasting impact on the Senate’s reputation, but it will also negatively affect the great trust necessary for the American people to have in the Supreme Court."

       Non-partisan American Bar Association, in a letter to the Senate, requesting an investigation into allegations vs. Judge Brett Kavanaugh,